UP govt withdraws SP leader Azam Khan's 'Y-category' security | Politics

 In compliance with the order, his security was withdrawn, he added.

+Once buzzing with political activities, Khan's house on the Jail Road bore little resemblance to its heyday, bereft as it was of any uniformed men.

-Singh said under the Y-category security, Khan was given three gunmen and security personnel who were posted at his residence round the clock.
+Under the Y-category security, Khan was given three gunmen who were posted at his residence round-the-clock, the ASP said.
+The move has triggered a political slugfest between the ruling BJP and the opposition Samajwadi Party headed by Akhilesh Yadav.

-All the security personnel (posted with Azam) have been called back to the police Lines in Rampur, he said.
+SP's UP unit chief Naresh Uttam Patel slammed the move claiming there was still threat to his life.

+''There is a threat to his life.
+What can be more unfortunate than this?
+Today there are BJP leaders, who do not need any security, but they are moving around with Y-category security,'' Patel told reporters.

-In October 2022, the Uttar Pradesh Legislative Assembly Secretariat announced the disqualification of Khan from the House, a day after a court sentenced him to three years in jail in a hate speech case.
+In October 2022, the Uttar Pradesh Legislative Assembly Secretariat disqualified Khan from the House, a day after a court sentenced him to three years in jail in a hate speech case.

+Days later, his legislator son Abdullah Azam met a similar fate after a Moradabad court order awarded him two years of imprisonment in a 15-year-old case of road blockage in that district.

+With the father-son duo facing the axe, there is no representation of Khan's family in either house of the state legislature at present.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)